sentriz/gonic/README.md

  - pretty fast scanning (with my library of ~27k tracks, initial scan takes about 10m, and about 5s after incrementally)
  - multiple users, each with their own transcoding preferences, playlists, top tracks, top artists, etc.
  - [last.fm](https://www.last.fm/) scrobbling
- - artist similarities and biographies from thee last.fm api
+ - artist similarities and biographies from the last.fm api
  - a web interface for configuration (set up last.fm, manage users, start scans, etc.)
  - support for the [album-artist](https://mkoby.com/2007/02/18/artist-versus-album-artist/) tag, to not clutter your artist list with compilation album appearances
  - written in [go](https://golang.org/), so lightweight and suitable for a raspberry pi, etc.